bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

             [[ Editor's note: this is in contradiction to the referenced spec which makes this field mandatory. ]]

-- The b (body hash) field MUST be calculated and supplied
+- The b (body hash) field MUST be calculated and supplied, unless there is no entity body (such as a GET, OPTIONS, or DELETE request).

 - All components of the URL MUST be calculated and supplied